 - Avoid sitting next to a fire or radiator to keep warm

 - Wear gloves, especially in winter

-If you still need advice or help regarding dry skin, you can also book an appointment with one of our GPs today.
+If you still need advice or help regarding dry skin, you can also book an appointment with one of our GPs or Advanced Nurse Practitioners (ANPs) today.
 Book now.